Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ## Functions

-So far we have seen many builtin JavaScript functions.
+So far we have seen many built-in JavaScript functions.
 In this section, we will focus on custom functions.
 What is a function?
-Before we start making functions, lets understand what function is and why we need function?
+Before we start making functions, lets understand what a function is and why we need function?

 A function is a reusable block of code or programming statements designed to perform a certain task.
-A function is declared by a function key word followed by a name, followed by parentheses ().
+A function is declared by a function keyword followed by a name, followed by parentheses ().
 A parentheses can take a parameter.
-If a function take a parameter it will be called with argument.
+If a function take a parameter(s), it will be called with argument(s).
 A function can also take a default parameter.
 To store a data to a function, a function has to return certain data types.
 To get the value we call or invoke a function.
 Function makes code:

 - clean and easy to read